komodojp/tinyld/Readme.md

 ## Algorithm

-This library use a variant of usual N-gram algoritm, which give decent accuraccy and is blazing fast.
-Most library are directly doing
+This library use a variant of usual N-gram algoritm, which give fast and good results.

+Most libraries are directly doing the bayesian scoring algorithm.
+But TinyLD, decided to add a step before, trying to mimic human logic and identify language with their unique character patterns.

+Some language like japanese or korean can be identified right away, just based on their characters or punctuation and dont even need to reach the scoring algorithm.

 ### First pass

 Try to identify sequence of characters unique to a language

-Example:
+**Example**:
 * `も` is japanese
 * `두` is korean
 * `où` is french

-this identification is done on different size of grams (includes even 1-gram and 2-gram), which give better result than other library for short texts.
+this identification is done on different size of grams (includes even 1-gram and 2-gram), which give better result than other library on short texts.

-This pass is:
+**This pass is**:
 * really fast (a lookup in a map)
 * return only one locale (local detected this way are really accurate)
-* but 15~20% of text are not detected with this method
+* but ~20% of text are not detected with this method

 ### Second pass